aaroncolwill/Xinq/README.md

 ## Xinq - lightweight JS prototype extensions
 Xinq gives you minimal impact javascript extensions similar to those seen in the C# ```System.Linq``` namespace.
 Using Xinq can enable you to sort through data sets and filter specific results.
-Statements can be deferred in the same way as Linq and the sytax is similar.
+Statements can be deferred in the same way as Linq and the syntax is similar.

 ## Usage Examples